-This topic guides you through all the steps required to create a component in OutSystems.
-It includes recommendations, best practices, and information for common situations.
+This article guides you through the steps to create a reusable component in OutSystems.
+It includes recommendations, best practices, and information for common sccenarios.

-Components are one of the most important aspects of low-code platforms, which enable reusability of code and repositories of component libraries.
+Components are one of the most important aspects of low-code platforms, as they enable reusability of code and repositories of component libraries.
 As a result, developers can build high-quality app components and share them with others, boosting application development time and code fragmentation.

 A component is a reusable object that speeds up application creation and delivery.
 It can be either an application or a module that provides additional features.
-It should be easy to use and understand, and the focus should be main or common use cases.
+It should be easy to use and understand, and it should focus on a common use case.

-It can modularize your code, to be reused within your application (Don't Repeat Yourself - DRY).
+Modularize your code to reuse within your application (applying the Don't Repeat Yourself principle - DRY).

-It can act as an infrastructure piece for your factory, to be reused in more than one application.
+Use it as an infrastructure piece for your factory, to reuse in more than one application.

-It can be published to the Forge, where it will serve several apps and developers.
+Published it to the Forge, where it can serve multiple apps and developers.